roschaefer/Fabulist/README.md

 And basically, that's it!

-In this case, there would be a plenty of other ways to summon the user:
+In this particular case, there would be a plenty of equivalent ways to summon the user:

 ```ruby
 the(1).st                       # => user